Henil-08/Verta-eCom-Chatbot/readme/01_BASE_MODEL.md

-# **'Verta Chatbot' Base Model RAG Chatbot Architecture**
+# **'Verta Chatbot' Model Documentation**

 ## **Overview**

-The **Base Model RAG (Retrieval Augment-Generation)** Chatbot architecture is a robust solution for processing user queries in real time with high accuracy and contextual relevance.
+The **Verta (Base Model)** Chatbot architecture is a robust solution for processing user queries in real time with high accuracy and contextual relevance.
 By combining advanced retrieval techniques with state-of-the-art generative models, the chatbot provides precise and engaging responses.
 The system seamlessly integrates multiple components, including retrieval systems, metadata summarization modules, and language models, all orchestrated by a centralized **Supervisor Module**.

-Additionally, the system features integration with **LangFuse Analytics**, which ensures comprehensive monitoring of query traces, token usage, and cost efficiency.
+The system also features integration with **LangFuse**, which ensures comprehensive monitoring of query traces, token usage, and cost efficiency.
 This modular and scalable architecture is optimized for real-world applications in product information retrieval, customer support, and interactive recommendations.

 ## **Detailed Architecture**
 ![Architecture Model Pipeline](../media/System_Architecture.png)